matwilso/matwilso.github.io/_posts/learned-sims.md

 In industry, it actually has to work and be deployable and provide real value, and that is much harder.)

-For now, it probably makes sense iteratively work on areas where learned components are relatively cheap and provide strict advantages over their engineered counterparts.
+For now, it probably makes sense to iteratively work on areas where learned components are relatively cheap and provide strict advantages over their engineered counterparts.
 [Jemin et al.'s work on the Anymal](https://arxiv.org/abs/1901.08652) is probably my favorite example in this space right now.

-Anyway, physical world AI work seems exciting going forward and I am always excited to chat and learn more from others working on it.
+Anyway, physical world AI work seems exciting going forward and I am always excited to chat and learn more from others working on related topics.

 [defenseone]: https://www.defenseone.com/technology/2020/09/virtual-tools-built-air-forces-new-fighter-prototype/168505/
 [popmech]: https://www.popularmechanics.com/military/aviation/a34043731/air-force-new-designation-e-series-aircraft/